Guided Sampling-based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Introduction

-Therefore, our main objective is to investigate and develop an algorithm that can find a best suitable architecture for the given dataset with limited computational resources and computational time.
-As the performance of most of the deep learning algorithms is very much affected by the hyper-parameters, research on hyper-parameter optimization or neural architecture search (NAS) has gained very much attention nowadays \cite{tl-gdbn, autoML}.
-Based on architecture optimization strategy, NAS methods are mainly categorized as: (i) random search and grid search \cite{BJ}, (ii) surrogate model-based optimization \cite{LIO}, (iii) reinforcement learning \cite{BB_nn_rein}, (iv) genetic algorithm \cite{Loghmanian2012, Wang2019, sun_pso, Ysun2020, TL_aks}, (v) gradient descent \cite{darts}, and (vi) hybrid algorithms \cite{yang_cars}.
-In most of the aforementioned methods, the biggest challenge for architecture search is the model evaluation because of the complex training mechanism for most of the deep learning models \cite{autoML}.
-In genetic algorithm-based NAS methods, the evolution of architecture takes many days of GPU.
-For example, regularized evolution of image classifier \cite{regEvoImC} with 450 K40 GPU takes 3150 GPU days.
-Architecture optimization using non-dominated sorting genetic algorithm II (NSGA-II \cite{nsga}) has also gained much attention due to the fast sorting framework \cite{nsgaNetV1, TL_aks}.
+Architecture optimization using fast non-dominated sorting genetic algorithm II (NSGA-II \cite{nsga}) get benefits of faster sorting method and therefore faster evolution \cite{nsgaNetV1}.
+However, this method too requires training and testing of individuals at each generation from scratch and therefore becomes a time-consuming process for fault diagnosis applications.
 EvoN2N \cite{TL_aks} uses the concept of knowledge transfer for fitness evaluation in the NSGA-II based framework.
-The quick fitness evaluation with fast NSGA-II makes the algorithm faster compared to the state-of-the-art evolutionary methods.
-In this paper, we extend the work of EvoN2N \cite{TL_aks} to introduce a guided sampling-based evolution that makes the convergence faster while exploiting the search space with the help of a reward-based controller.
-The key contributions of this work are highlighted below \begin{enumerate}[i)] \item We have formulated the guided sampling-based evolution of DNN architecture (\textbf{GS-EvoDNN}) using policy gradient. \item We have introduced a mean and variance term to exploit the search space for the model optimization. \item We have formulated an update law for mean and variance term using policy gradient. \item We have adopted the knowledge transfer mechanism to initialize the weight matrices of the model at a generation by using the best model from the previous generation. \end{enumerate}
+The quick fitness evaluation with fast NSGA-II makes the algorithm faster compared to the state-of-the-art evolutionary NAS methods.
+This method uses crossover and mutation-based exploration and exploitation to find the best DNN architecture in the given search space.
+Similar to conventional genetic algorithms, this process requires the large number of generations to converge.
+To address the issue of slow convergence in evolutionary NAS methods, we introduce a guided sampling-based evolution that makes the convergence faster while exploiting the search space with the help of a reward-based controller instead of conventional crossover and mutation.
+The key contributions of this work are highlighted below \begin{enumerate}[i)] \item We have formulated the \textbf{guided sampling-based evolution of DNN architecture} (\textbf{GS-EvoN2N}) using policy gradient. \item We have introduced a novel method of \textbf{mean-variance-based mutation} to exploit the search space to obtain the optimality. \item We have formulated a \textbf{mean-variance update law using policy gradient} to guide the sampling of the DNN architecture to reach the optimality faster. \item We have adopted the quick model revaluation strategy based on the knowledge transfer mechanism by transferring the knowledge of the best model obtained at every generation. \end{enumerate}